Moheid/streamtuts/README.md

 - after install write in your terminal **streamlit hello** you will get a demo streamlit app

 ## Using Uber data to Display Map and Data
+This project show the location of Uber customers.

+## Nav app
+This project show instance interactive navigation bar.
+That is how you can create your data science project with dash application.